If you believe your child is in immediate danger or a life-threatening situation, call emergency services on triple zero – 000.

 Child Safe Organisations

-Under the Child Safe Organisations Act 2024 (the Act), the Queensland Family and Child Commission (the Commission) is responsible for monitoring and reporting on the operation of the Child Safe Organisations system.
+Under the Child Safe Organisations Act 2024 (the Act), the Commission is the regulator responsible for monitoring and reporting on the operation of the Child Safe Organisations system.

-The best outcomes for children and young people occur when organisations understand their responsibilities, have capacity to meet them, and are held accountable when risk or harm isn’t dealt with appropriately.
-Our focus will be on working cooperatively with organisations to support their compliance, particularly in the early stages of implementation, as part of a graduated model of regulation.
-This will allow us to escalate interventions where necessary and take decisive action where children’s safety is compromised.
+The best outcomes for children and young people occur when organisations understand their responsibilities, have capability to meet them, and are held accountable when risk or harm isn’t dealt with appropriately.
+Our focus is on working cooperatively with organisations to support their compliance, particularly in the early stages of implementation, as part of a graduated model of regulation.

 • Raising awareness – through public campaigns and producing guidance material and tools for organisations